fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 When you make a successful request, it returns an array of message objects.
 When looking at the `status` field, if you see a 0, it indicates that your message has been sent successfully.
 There are other details like recipient number, message-id, remaining balance, price, and carrier network that are also available.

-You can at this response object in the **Debug** area in the right side of your Node-RED editor.
+You can at this response object in the **Debug** area on the right side of your Node-RED editor.

 ![Debug Area](/content/blog/how-to-send-sms-messages-with-node-red/debug.png "Debug Area")